justiniwata/justiniwata.github.io/essays/AI-Use.md

 ### 12. Documenting code

 I never used AI for this element.
+If I want to document code, I have to understand what I am programming, so I need to actually understand the programming so I can document code correctly.

 ### 13. Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”